Skip to main content

 Aerial View of Tech Square

 Tech Square Phase 3 is poised to become a catalyst for innovation, fostering unprecedented opportunities in collaborative research, cross-disciplinary breakthroughs, and dynamic business ventures.
-The space allows students to gain proximity to corporate innovation centers, incubators, and accelerators and provides opportunities to engage with business partners, receive hands-on experience through capstone projects and practicums, and learn from industry leaders through.

 “There are a lot of synergies between the two groups that we can expand upon, and it will become easier when you're right next door. ”